shchauh/dapr-workshop/README.md

 * [HOL 3 - Implement distributed tracing](https://github.com/dapr/docs/blob/master/howto/diagnose-with-tracing/zipkin.md)
 * [HOL 4 - Implementing a distributed calculator](https://github.com/dapr/samples/tree/master/3.distributed-calculator)

-> Ignore the Kubernetes section of each HOL.

 ## What you will learn during this workshop
 - Learn about dapr